 What is a Canonical tag?

-To be simply a canonical tag is an HTML tag used to show the search engines that similar URLs are actually the very same page.
+A canonical tag is an HTML tag used to show the search engines that similar URLs are actually the very same page.
 The canonical tag is then added to pages using a link element in the HEAD of the HTML document.

-If two URLs contain the same canonical tag this indicates to search engines to index the pages as a single entry.
+If two URLs contain the same canonical tag.
+This indicates to search engines to index the pages as a single entry.

-For example take the following URLs:
+For example, take the following URLs:

 Enter the Canonical tag!